NalleBerg/LinuxSystemViewer/README.md

 memory, storage, network, and more.

 - Clean, read-only design: the app gathers information using system utilities and presents it without modifying the system.
 - Two presentation modes: user-friendly summaries and detailed technical views.
 - Packaging: DEB via CPack for easy distribution on Debian/Ubuntu.
 - Developer-friendly build options and an opt-in debug logger for safe troubleshooting (disabled by default in release builds).
-# Linux System Viewer

-Official project home & binaries: https://lsv.nalle.no/

-Linux System Viewer (LSV) is a small, focused Qt6-based GUI tool that presents detailed system hardware and software information on Linux.
-It provides both a user-friendly overview and technical ("geek") views of components such as CPU, memory, storage, network, and more.

-- Clean, read-only design: the app gathers information using system utilities and presents it without modifying the system.
-- Two presentation modes: user-friendly summaries and detailed technical views.
--- Packaging: DEB via CPack for easy distribution on Debian/Ubuntu.
-- Developer-friendly build options and an opt-in debug logger for safe troubleshooting (disabled by default in release builds).

 Configuration
 - Persistent language selection is stored in `~/.config/LSV/lsv_lang.rc`.
 The application will consult only this file for the saved language choice — no other locations are used.
 A "Change language" dropdown is available in the app title bar and a "Reset language" button removes the saved file and reverts the UI to English.

 Screenshots and binary downloads
 - Live demo, releases and packaging builds are published at: https://lsv.nalle.no/